United States motorcycle Grand Prix: History

 During the last existence of the U.S. Grand Prix, two other races co-existed with each other for one season in 2013 - the Indianapolis Grand Prix and the Grand Prix of the Americas.
 The first Grand Prix existed from 2008 until 2015 and the second one still is held today, only being cancelled in after the outbreak of the COVID-19 pandemic.

+In 2026, MotoGP quietly changed the name of the Grand Prix held in Circuit of the Americas in Austin, Texas, to the United States Grand Prix.